OnePlaceLive Scenarios Unleashed: Project Management

-This scenario depicts a project centric engineering company.
+This scenario depicts a project-centric engineering company.
 Projects are carried out for external customers and projects typically run for several months to several years in duration.
-Each project is appointed a single project manager who is responsible for the project, and also has a project team who are responsible for conducting some form of work during the life of the project.
+Each project is appointed a single project manager who is responsible for the project and also has a project team who is responsible for conducting some form of work during the life of the project.

 The projects typically contain a lot of documentation (both internal and shared externally with customers).
 At the moment most sharing of documents outside the company happens via email.

 The company has a single office and all staff and customers are located geographically close together.

 The company is usually operating with 10 - 15 projects active in different phases (this is expected to increase as the company grows).

 A SharePoint solution has been implemented in Office 365 to service the needs of the Project Management Office so that projects can be run in a consistent, controllable, and governed manner.